diffblue/gitlab/doc/user/group/manage.md

 you must rename the group too.
 Both names and paths must be unique.

+Changing a group's path is equal to transfer a group to a new namespace.

 To retain ownership of the original namespace and protect the URL redirects, create a new group and transfer projects to it instead.